chetan1398/TRAVEL-WEBSITE/README.md

-# INFO 6150 - ASSIGNMENT 4
+# TRAVEL WEBSITE
-The goal of this assignment is to learn about CSS positioning, Grid layout & Flexbox, and SCSS features like variables, mixins, inheritance, control statements, functions, operators etc.
+The goal of this project is to learn about HTML and CSS positioning, Grid layout & Flexbox, and SCSS features like variables, mixins, inheritance, control statements, functions, operators etc.

 -_variables.scss: Defines global variables for colors, fonts, and breakpoints, used across all components for consistency.